Unfitted Spectral Element Method for interfacial models: Error estimate

 For any $u \in E_{\mu}$, there exists $u^{p,h} \in E_{\mu}^{p,h}$ such that

 \end{theorem} \begin{proof} Let $u_1, \cdots, u_m$ be an orthonormal basis of $E_{\mu}$.
 By Theorem 7.3 in \cite{BaOs1991}, we have

-Since a bound for the second term in the above inequality has been already established in Theorem \ref{thm:opapp}, it suffices to estimate the first term.
+Since the bound for the second term in the above inequality has been already established in Theorem \ref{thm:opapp}, it suffices to estimate the first term.
 Using the triangle inequality, we have

 For $I_1$, we have